Noland Trail: A Relaxing Loop Hike Around The Mariners’ Lake in Newport News

 The Noland Trail sidles up against a park road at the 2.0-mile mark, then proceeds to Oak Tree Overlook.
 This lake overlook is large and has several benches.

-From the overlook, re-trace your steps to the Noland Trail, then turn right to continue on the hiking trail, which is also popular for trail running.
+From the overlook, re-trace your steps to the Noland Trail, then turn right to continue on the hiking trail, which is popular for trail running on nice days.

 At the 2.5-mile mark, you’ll reach two picnic tables by the lake.
-What a great stop to enjoy an al fresco picnic lunch as a family before continuing along the trail.
+It’s a nice place to enjoy an al fresco picnic lunch as a family before continuing on the trail.

 You’ll then cross over bridge number seven.
 Keep walking until you reach the 3.3-mile mark.
 Here you can walk right out to the edge of The Mariners’ Lake.